Southern Brave: History

-The announcement of the new eight-team men's and women's tournament series in 2019 was met with some controversy.
-Prominent players, including Virat Kohli, criticised the England and Wales Cricket Board (ECB) for moving away from traditional Test cricket, while others argued that the format should have followed the already established and successful Twenty20 model.
-However, the ECB maintained that a distinctive format was necessary to attract new audiences.
+In May 2019, the England and Wales Cricket Board applied to trademark six of the Hundred's eight team names, including Southern Brave.
+While the tournament had often been described as "city-based" in early reports, or that the names would have no geographical element, Southern Brave were not the only team to have a regional name.

-In August 2019, the team announced that former Sri Lanka batsman and 2019 IPL-winning coach Mahela Jayawardene would serve as the men's side's first head coach, while former England Women captain Charlotte Edwards was appointed as head coach of the women's team.
-Jayawardene was assisted by two former Hampshire players — former New Zealand international bowler Shane Bond and former opening batsman and current coach of the Hampshire Second XI, Jimmy Adams — while Richard Halsall also served as an assistant coach.
+In August 2019 the side announced that former Sri Lanka batsman and 2019 IPL winning coach Mahela Jayawardene would be the men's team's first coach, while former England Women captain Charlotte Edwards was appointed coach of the Women's team.
+Jayawardene will be assisted by former two former Hampshire players: Former New Zealand international bowler Shane Bond and former opening batsmen and current coach of Hampshire 2nd XI Jimmy Adams, while Richard Halsall will also assist the men's side.

-The inaugural Hundred draft took place in October 2019, with the Brave selecting Jofra Archer as their headline men's draftee and Anya Shrubsole as the women's headliner.
-They were joined by England internationals James Vince and Chris Jordan for the men's side, while Danielle Wyatt joined Shrubsole in the women's team.
+The inaugural Hundred draft took place in October 2019 and saw the Brave claim Jofra Archer as their headline men's draftee, and Anya Shrubsole as the women's headliner.
+They were joined by England international James Vince and Chris Jordan for the men's team, while Danielle Wyatt joined Shrubsole on the women's side.

-As part of the 2025 Hundred sale, the ECB granted Hampshire County Cricket Club a 51% stake in the franchise, with the remaining 49% sold through an auction process.
-GMR Group acquired the 49% share, while Hampshire County Cricket Club — also part-owned by GMR Group — retained its stake.
-The group assumed operational control on 1 October 2025.
+As part of the 2025 Hundred sale, the ECB gave Hampshire County Cricket Club a 51% stake in the franchise with the remaining 49% sold in an auction process.
+India's GMR Group purchased 49% of the franchise with Hampshire County Cricket Club retaining their stake.
+They took operational control on 1 October 2025.